ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 For an existing VPN connection that uses the old auto-negotiation policy (created before 20 September 2022), complete the following steps to upgrade to the new auto-negotiation policy.

-### Upgrading the auto-negotiation policy by using the UI
+### Upgrading the auto-negotiation policy in the UI
 {: #upgrade-vpn-old-auto-procedure-ui}
 {: ui}